101 Things to do in India

 101 things to do in India

 While listing all the things that can be done in India may be an impossible task, we have listed the top 101 things to do in India which are a must for getting a feel of real India.
-Move away from the usual hill stations and the mall roads therein.
-There is much more to be explored in this fascinating land.
-Read on to get some clues about the offbeat India experience that we are referring to.
+Move away from the usual hill stations and wildlife sanctuaries.
+Though they are great to visit, there is so much more to be explored in this fascinating land.
+Read on to get some clues about the offbeat India experiences that we are referring to.

 There is nothing like have a gastronomical delight while on the road.
 While you are on the highway, especially the Delhi-Chandigarh one, don’t forget to have a meal in one of the many Punjabi dhabas, which usually operate 24/7.
 Murthal, near Sonepat, on NH1 is the hotspot for Punjabi dhabas, Gulshan Dhaba being the most famous of the lot.
-Don’t worry about the hygiene bit though.
-Just indulge in lip-smacking food.
+Just indulge in great lip-smacking food.

 Do you believe in fairies and Wonderland?
 If you don’t, the Valley of Flowers will make you believe in them.
 The National Park and a World Heritage Site is located in the state of Uttarakhand, nestled amidst the majestic treks in Himalayas.
 The myriad colored flowers are an ethereal experience, complemented by mist covered peaks.
 Nanda Devi National Park lies to the east of Valley of Flowers.
 The region is home to endangered species as well, such as snow leopard and Asiatic Black Bear.

 Forget the changing of guard routine in London.
 The Wagah border ceremony is much more interesting.
 As the sun goes down, the retreat ceremony at this India-Pakistan border begins.
 Bugles are sounded from both the sides, which could easily blow the air out of your lungs if you try it; guards from both the sides stomp their feet as hard as possible, trying to get one-up over each other.
-It is as exciting as watching a last ball India-Pakistan match.
+It is as exciting as watching the last ball of a India-Pakistan cricket match.

 While you visit the Wagah Border, don’t forget to visit the Golden Temple- an architectural marvel and a religious epicenter of the country.
 The monument witnessed some troubled times during the Blue Star operation, but nothing has taken away the spirituality of the place.
 The architecture of this monument has influences of Hindu, Muslim and European cultures.
 A dip in the lake here is rejuvenating, while the langar served here is lip smacking.

 Watching traditional Ramlilas is always a great experience.
 Seeing hardly trained actors dorn the role of revered figures in Hindu Mythology for about 20 days is entertainment of the rustic kind.
 Taking this experience to a whole new level is the Ramlila at Ramnagar, Varanasi.
 The crowds here could be anywhere between 1,000 and 10,000, which include Sadhus too in their traditional attire.
-It is like watching a Broadway show live, except that there are much more people watching it.
+It is like watching a Broadway show live.

 The name of the place may mislead you.
 It is not much a bar, but an army camp where you can grab a few snacks and drinks while you are on a Ladakh biking trip.
 The so called bar lies at the base to the steep ascent of BarchalaLa Pass.
 It is a nice pit-stop where you can chat with the army men or just admire the beauty of surrounding you.